rust-alt/cargo-esr/README.md

    one popular , but arguably deprecated, crate to another.
 It's the anti-anecdote factor, of sorts.

-#### self.all_yanked
+#### self.empty_or_all_yanked
-   Whether all releases of the crate have been yanked.
+   Whether the crate has no releases, or max_version is `0.0.0`, or all releases of the crate have been yanked.

    This is a strong negative factor (-5000.0), with an additional indicator in the search results displayed.

 #### self.months_since_last_release.powf(1.5)
    The number of months (floating point) since the last non-yanked version